AlexWang1987/alexwang1987.github.io/foundations/css/css.md

 ```
 you can think of it as a *special attribute selector* aimed at class attribute. .classname === [class~=classname]
 ```
+and selectors can be nested to consist of more complex selectors.
 #### Combined Selectors

 #### Pseudo-elements